Capacity: Judge

 He was appointed a permanent judge to the KwaZulu-Natal division of the High Court in November 2006.

-On the failure to fill the two vacancies Koen found that it was ‘incumbent upon the JSC to account for its failure to have appointed at least those considered to be appropriately qualified and fit and proper candidates.’
+In the case of Cape Bar Council v Judicial Service Commission, Koen (alongside Judge Fikile Mokgohloa) found that, when considering candidates for judicial appointment, the JSC could not sit without it’s full complement of members prescribed by section 178(1) of the Constitution.
+Any meeting without members is therefore invalid.
+On the failure to fill the two vacancies arising from that meeting, Koen found that it was “incumbent upon the JSC to account for its failure to have appointed at least those considered to be appropriately qualified and fit and proper candidates.”
+The JSC’s subsequent appeal was unsuccessful, and the SCA upheld Koen’s judgment.

-During his acting stints at the SCA, Koen wrote for the majority in the case of Mahlangu & Another v Minister of Police (1393/2018) [2020] ZASCA 44 (21 April 2020), which dealt with the minister’s liability for damages related to the appellant detention in terms of various court orders.
+During his acting stints at the SCA, Koen wrote for the majority judgment in the case of Mahlangu v Minister of Police, which dealt with the police minister’s liability for damages related to a person is in police detention in terms of various court orders.

 Koen held that every court order, including an initial order for detention ‘should be a deliberative judicial act and must consider the rights of the arrested person and weigh those in the scales of justice against the interest of the public to have persons reasonably suspected of being perpetrators of crime detained, where appropriate, pending their prosecution.
 A court order which simply directs the detention of an accused person without giving due consideration to these constitutional imperatives…is liable to be impugned.’